Shillington and Stondon Federation - Equalities Statement

 Principles

+Regular pupil progress meetings are held with the Head of School to track every pupil’s progress against targets, with additional check-ins for SEND and Pupil Premium children.
 Each school’s approach and results are monitored and discussed regularly by the Governing Board, including specific performance data on pupils with different characteristics.

 Principle 2.
 We recognise and respect difference: Treating people equally does not necessarily involve treating them all the same.
-Shillington and Stondon Lower are Values school.
+Shillington and Stondon Lower are values school.
 Values underpin everything we do at our school and they create a solid foundation for our children to live in society.
-We follow a ‘Values Based Education’ programme where the children reflect and act on a different key value every month.
+We follow a values based education programme where the children reflect and act on a different key value every month.
 This means we have a published set of values, including the British values, that we work on throughout the year.
 Each month, a different value takes a central focus and all classes have lessons, assemblies and awards based around these values.
-A weekly assembly led by the Head of each School is focused on values.
-Recent topics from early 2022 have included democracy and the rule of law, individual liberty, and growth mindset.
+A weekly assembly led by a member of staff is focused on values.
+Recent topics for the 2022/23 school year have included tolerance, respect, democracy and the rule of law, and individual liberty.
+During Pride month (June 2023) there has been an age-appropriate focus, using a number of different texts, on different family structures and relationships.

 Any bullying or racist incidents, and how they are managed, are regularly reviewed by the Governing Board.

 Principle 4.
 We observe good equalities practice in staff recruitment, retention and development.
 We follow Safer Recruitment practice which conforms to HR standards and guidelines, in compliance with Central Bedfordshire’s approach.
 We have a robust and effective appraisal process.
+All leavers are offered the opportunity of an Exit interview with school governors.

 This is an annual statement made on behalf of the Governing Board by the Headteacher.